Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Experimental Setup

 \subsection{Datasets}

 We select three MCQA benchmarks from the Open LLM Leaderboard \cite{open-llm-leaderboard}: \textbf{ARC}-Challenge \cite{clark2018think}, \textbf{MMLU} \cite{Hendrycks2020MeasuringMM}, and \textbf{HellaSwag} \cite{Zellers2019HellaSwagCA}, collectively testing factual knowledge, scientific reasoning, and commonsense reasoning.
+We use the entire evaluation sets, but omit the questions in ARC that do not have four choices to ensure all questions have four choices.
 We follow the Open LLM Leaderboard to pick few-shot examples and use 25 random training examples for ARC, 10 random training examples for HellaSwag, and the 5 given training examples for each subject in MMLU.
-We use the entire evaluation sets, but omit the questions in ARC that do not have four choices to ensure all questions have four choices.
+While our experiments reflect the prompting setups of present MCQA benchmarks, we believe that future works could extend our analysis with zero-shot prompting \cite{Kojima2022LargeLM} to limit the influence of priors from the few-shot examples.